A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

-It’s part of the fun of living in or visiting different countries, you get to discover new traditions and different ways people do things.
+Part of the fun of living in a different country is discovering new traditions and different ways people do things.
+So, let’s discover what’s on the menu for a French Christmas dinner.

 Holiday Traditions in France